 Before long, a police officer came to the little opening in the door of the cell, opened the flap and said something or other.
 All I can remember is the phrase 'When you appear in court.'
 If this was an attempt to unsettle me, to make me panic, it didn't have the desired effect.
 I've done nothing wrong!
 I'm completely innocent!

 After two hours, it was clear that the police agreed that I didn't intend to commit criminal damage.
 We'd been searched, nothing had been found.
 We were released and able to experience again that blissful state, comparative freedom.
 I didn't gain a criminal record, and still don't have one.
 The experience had disadvantages.
 The most obvious one is that being arrested can make it harder to enter the U.S. Even if you've done nothing wrong, it can count against you.
 As I've no compelling reason to re-visit The Land of the Lethal Injection, this doesn't matter.
 My page on the death penalty includes more on, praise for America as well as criticism of American backwardness.

 A few days after my release, I joined Amnesty International.
 One of

 the novels which means the most to me is Kafka's 'The Trial.'
-Before long, I
+(My page

 was doing work in the field of human rights and did so for a very long time,